Not to be confused with :

 Indian Rhubarb (Darmera peltata), and Rhubarb (Rheum rhubarbarum).

-Some similarities to : White Butterbur but that has reduced width leaves more arrow shaped, and all white flowers.
-The leaves of Coltsfoot are also similar, but usually smaller, and the marginal teeth on Coltsfoot leaves are shorter in relation to their width, and are also stained reddish when viewed in sunlight.
+Some similarities to : White Butterbur but that has reduced-width leaves which are more arrow-shaped, and all white flowers.
+The leaves of Colt's-foot are also similar, but usually smaller, and the marginal teeth on Colt's-foot leaves are shorter in relation to their width, and are also stained reddish when viewed in sunlight.

-Slight resemblance to : Winter Heliotrope but that has much smaller and smoother leaves and a more open flower head spike.
+Slight resemblance to : Winter Heliotrope but that has much smaller and smoother leaves which are evergreen (and thus there all year around unlike Butterbur where the flowers appear before the leaves) and a more open and shorter flower head spike.

 Superficial resemblance to : Giant Butterbur but that has much larger and white outer disc florets and yellow inner disc florets; and when young looks like a giant cauliflower.